What to Wear to an Investment Banking Interview

 Why Interview Attire Matters

 In investment banking, first impressions count.
-Before you even answer a technical or behavioral question, your appearance communicates professionalism, attention to detail, and judgment.
+Before you even answer technical or behavioral questions, your appearance communicates professionalism, attention to detail, and judgment.
 While attire alone won’t land you the job, dressing inappropriately can hurt your chances.

 The goal: look polished, conservative, and professional—without drawing attention to your outfit.